-I know these skills will greatly serve me as I pursue a career in sales.
+I know these skills will greatly serve me in my future job in sales.
 I now understand more than twice as much about sales than I did when I started this internship.

 Be honest and don’t exaggerate.
 It’s better to mention a specific aspect of your summer internship that you appreciated than to write overarching, vague expressions, especially if they aren’t true.
 You can always mention what you learned, even if you don’t think you’re going to use that knowledge in the future.
 Make sure you maintain focus on the giver and their generosity.
 The only time you should you reference yourself is when you’re talking about how you benefited from something they did.

 7) Refer to the past and the future